Frequently Asked Questions (FAQs)

 How does the Diocese of Altoona-Johnstown benefit from the Independent Catholic Foundation?

-The Diocese, its parishes, cemeteries, schools, ministries and programs, as well as other Catholic organizations and religious orders, are beneficiaries of many of our 250+ permanent endowments.
-As we expand our marketing efforts, we hope that more Catholics will include their most cherished Catholic ministries in their estate plans.
+The Diocese, its parishes, cemeteries, schools, ministries and programs, as well as other Catholic organizations and religious orders, are beneficiaries of many of our 250+ permanent endowments according to designations as specified in each endowment agreement.
+As we expand our marketing efforts, we hope that more Catholics will extend their sense of stewardship by including their most cherished Catholic ministries in their estate plans.

 Can I create a Permanent Endowment for a Catholic organization beyond the boundaries of the Diocese of Altoona-Johnstown?